Moving Housecleaning Checklist

 You’ll also need a vacuum and a mop to clean the floors.
 If you have different floor surfaces, like tile and hardwood, you might grab a multisurface floor cleaner.
 Otherwise, it’s best to mop with solutions specially formulated for your particular floor type so it doesn’t damage the surface.

-In general, the following are your cleaning essentials:
+In general, here are your essential cleaning supplies:

 These are optional but helpful: